SachaWheeler/weather/README.md

 At the top of every hour between 07:00 and 14:00, it provides a summary of:
 - the day, date & time
 - current weather conditions & temperature
-- rain predictions if appropriate (when it will start if it hasn't yet or end if it has)
+- rain predictions if any (when it will start if it hasn't yet or end if it has)
-- sunrise time (if sunrise hasn't happened yet), sunset time & total hours of daylight
+- sunrise time (if still to come), sunset time & total hours of daylight
 - how far are we into the current season
-- any bank holidays or friends' birthdays in the next 7 days
+- any public holidays or friends' birthdays in the next 7 days
-- if any of my colleagues are on holiday today (from their shared calendar)
+- if any of my colleagues are on holiday today (from a shared calendar)
 - my next 2 scheduled meetings today (if any) and when they are
 - and my upcoming calendar events for the day.